mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * Replace the leaf node L with a blank node

-* Blank the intermediate nodes along the path from L to the root
+* For each intermediate node along the path from the sender's leaf to the root:
+    * If the member's leaf node is listed in the `unmerged_leaves` field of the intermediate node, then remove the entry from `unmerged_leaves`.
+    * Otherwise, blank the intermediate node.

 * Truncate the tree by removing the right subtree until there is at least one non-blank leaf node in the right subtree.
 If the rightmost non-blank leaf has